codeigniter4/shield/docs/customization/login_identifier.md

 You must write new **Validation Rules** and then set them using the [Customizing Validation Rules](./validation_rules.md#login) description.

+!!! note

+    Not only the Validation Rules for **login**, but also the rules for [registration](./validation_rules.md#registration) should be updated.
+If you do not add the new **Validation Rules**, the new field will not be saved to the database.

 ## Customize Login View

 1. Change the `login` view file in the **app/Config/Auth.php** file.